yashkothari1946/Farmer-s-Friend-1/README.md

 # Farmer-s-Friend
-This repository is having files of Farmer's Friend Mobile Application
+This repository is having files of Farmer's Friend Mobile Application.

 ## About
 Our project is all about helping farmers using Digital Technologies and making their daily work easier.